deathtothecorporation/pallas-docker/README.md

 # Building cog-specific images

-This process gets you an image that just runs a single cog in a container.
+This process gets you an image that just runs a single cog on a ship in a container.

 In step 1, a build phase creates all the pallas dependencies, followed by a runtime phase that takes just the binaries needed and starts a fresh image.
-This keeps the runtime container relatively trim (but more can be done, see `TODO` below)
+This keeps the runtime container relatively trim (but more can be done, see `TODO` below).
+Alternatively, you can just pull our pre-built image.

 Both steps 2 and 3 rely on step 1, so definitely do Step 1 first.
 If you want to build a cog-specific container, go from 1 -> 3. if you just want a basic sire container, go from 1 -> 2.

+1. Get a base Pallas image:
+  A. Pull from Docker Hub registry (Recommended):
+    - Pull the image: `$ docker pull deathtothecorporation/pallas-deps`
+    - Tag it for use here `$ docker tag deathtothecorporation/pallas-deps pallas-deps-no-pallas-dir:latest`
-1. Build a base ubuntu image that has the pallas binaries without all the Haskell stack stuff: `$ docker build -f Dockerfile.base-pallas-deps -t pallas-deps-no-pallas-dir .` (**note the dot at the end!**)
+  B: Build it yourself: Build a base ubuntu image that has the pallas binaries without all the Haskell stack stuff: `$ docker build -f Dockerfile.base-pallas-deps -t pallas-deps-no-pallas-dir .` (**note the dot at the end!**)
     - If there are pallas updates you need to integrate, pass `--no-cache` here to make sure `stack install` runs again.
 If you're running this for the first time, the `--no-cache` is irrelevant
     - `stack install` will take a long time.
     - This works by first doing a `builder` stage that uses Stack to build pallas.
       Then a `runtime` stage creates a fresh ubuntu image, copying in the binaries from the `builder` stage.
 The resulting `runtime` image is much smaller than the `builder` image - it's pretty much just the plunder binaries and some other dependencies.
 In step 3, we'll bring in the sire files on their own and, combining the binaries from this image and the sire files from the docker-context, we can run pallas.
 2. (Optional, probably skip) Get a sire image (pallas deps plus sire directory and nothing else):
    `$ docker build -f Dockerfile.basic-pallas-sire -t just-sire .`
   - uses the `pallas-deps-no-pallas-dir` image as a base.